3 Green Wise Men for Jesus, Darwin, Buddha and more

 Asked whether God is irrelevant in the modern, educated era, Lennox maintains that “people have not been taught anything intelligent about God.
 They are very interested in the origin of the universe, they are very interested in the big questions so far as they could be answered by science.
 But one of the results I think of the Enlightenment has been a reaction against formal religious structures, and you can understand that reaction,” he allows, “because there was a lot of evil done in the name of God.”

-Still, Lennox says that interest in God, and in religion, among the young men and women he teaches “is enormous.
-I often expect to have one thousand, two thousand, three thousand students to listen to me talk about God because they are very interested in hearing a scientist who actually thinks there are reasons for believing in God.”
 The dialogue about faith and science, Lennox maintains, is often confused by language, and by assumptions that are made when the issue of “faith” comes up.
 “That’s a confusion of thought, because actually you might mean by Faith, ‘Faith in God’, or you might mean simply ‘faith’ — which is ‘trusting.’
 If one understands the latter, then reason tells us that faith is essential to science.
 In the 16th and 17th centuries, modern science started in Europe with Galileo, Keppler, Newton — all of whom believed in God, and their faith in God did not hinder their science.
 It was the motor that drove it.
-“They had faith in God, in a rational intelligence, and that could led them to believe — to have faith that they could do science.”

 The modern era makes a great mistake when it tries to compartmentalize science and faith and assign them to exclusive categories, says Lennox. “‘Faith in God’ and ‘Faith in science’ belong very closely together because I believe both of them are grounded on evidence … .Every scientist is a believer.
 I, as a scientist, believe that science can be done, I believe the Universe is rationally intelligible.
 There is a God behind it.
 I found the atheist solution actually is antiscientific.”